We had a great second

 HOW CAN YOU SUPPORT YOUR CHILD'S LEARNING AT HOME?

+Provide a writing journal at home.
 Your child can decorate the front cover however she or he likes to.
 Have your child think of a memory, a place that they have been before, a time they could remember, an activity that they did.
 Something true that they have experienced.
 It could be just a short ride in the car to HEB, when you both saw a deer on the street!

+Have your child draw a picture of that memory first, and then add words to write about it.
 When writing, remind your child to start the sentences with capital letters, put one finger space between the words, and end their sentences with a period or exclamation mark.
 Show excitement, encourage and celebrate every attempt!
 Share their writing with family members and friends!
 Let them see that they are real writers!

 MATH

+We will work on grouping items such as cubes and beans in groups of 10.
 With any given number, we will discuss how many groups of 10 we can make and how many items are leftover (meaning they are less than ten and can't be grouped as 10).
 We will practice showing the numbers 0-20 as numerals, words, tally marks, groups of tens and left over ones (using ten frames), or different dots arrangements.
 We will compare the teen numbers and apply our knowledge in problem solving activities.

 HOW CAN YOU SUPPORT YOUR CHILD'S LEARNING AT HOME?